The 7 Major Functions of HR Activities

 6. Employee Records

 Even in a world full of technology, company offices are still handling overwhelming amounts of paper files.
-Regardless of whether files are kept digitally or in file cabinets, the responsibility of HR is to manage all employee records.
+Regardless of whether files are kept digitally or in file cabinets, managing all employee records is one of the most important HR functions.
 All documents need to be stored neatly and follow a specific standardized security protocol.

 Some essential records that HR manages are: